OguzhanAydin6/sentie-privacy/privacy/index.md

 - This data is saved **locally on your device**
 - You may delete this data at any time from within the app

+## User-Generated Text & Reflections
+-Some features allow you to enter personal text or reflections (for example, emotional or symbolic prompts).
+Any text you provide is stored only on your device and is not transmitted to our servers.
+You can delete this information at any time within the app.

 ---

 ## 4. Sharing